nmshd/documentation/_docs_explore/42-transport-layer.md

 This is usually combined with an upfront digital authentication of the person, e.g. existing web sessions of the user.
 Only this specific user would then have access to the personalized template within the secured website (e.g. over an QR-code).

-Personalized templates are primary used for a much better onboarding experience of net-new Enmeshed users: they won't need to enter their data again, even if the data is already stored somehow.
+Personalized templates are primary used for a much better onboarding experience of net-new enmeshed users: they won't need to enter their data again, even if the data is already stored somehow.

 Personalized templates can only be used if the person is authenticated upfront or it is ensured that only the respective person can receive the template.